1980is/cheatsheets/LVM.md

 ## Add a new disk to LVM without using partitions

 ### Step 1
 Let's start by scanning the scsi bus.
-This should discover the newly added disk without rebooting.
+This should discover any newly added disks without rebooting.
 \
 ``for D in $(ls /sys/class/scsi_host/) ; do echo "- - -" > /sys/class/scsi_host/$D/scan ; done``